-Student progress is assessed at the Vakalo College on the basis of a combined approach of continuous monitoring of studio work and review and grading of independent project submissions.
-In view of the workshop conditions and the "hands-on" approach of the course, your progress and individual projects are continuously monitored and discussed throughout the three-year programme.
-In this way tutors are able to form a full picture of each student's performance, abilities, level of effort, progress and character.
+Student progress is assessed at the Vakalo College on the basis of a combined approach of continuous monitoring of studio work and review, and grading of independent project submissions.
+In view of the workshop conditions and the "hands-on" approach of the course, their progress and individual projects are continuously monitored and discussed throughout the three-year programme.
+In this way tutors are able to form a full picture of each student's performance, abilities, level of effort, progress and overall profile.

-More specifically, your work is assessed by staff members and the tutors entrusted with the teaching of specific components of the Programme.
-They evaluate work in relation to Learning Outcomes and overall student performance.
-All modules are year-long or 'through' modules, comprising two learning cycles or two semesters, and student performance is assessed at the end of each semester.
+More specifically, their work is assessed by academic staff members entrusted with the teaching of specific components of the Programme.
+They evaluate work in relation to the Learning Outcomes of each module and overall student performance.
+All modules are yearlong or 'through' modules, comprising two learning cycles or two semesters, and student performance is assessed at the end of each semester.

-- At the assessment at the end of each semester a "summative" approach is used, by which your work in a module in a semester is assessed as a whole.
-This process requires that you present you work in the form of portfolios of creative artwork and written texts to the assessors.
-The assessors ask questions and evaluate the work presented to reflect the level of achievement attained at that moment, i.e. at the end of the semester. - During the semester your work-in-progress will be normally assessed at least three times in tutorials that adopt the "formative" approach, providing feedback and explanation, and engaging in dialogue so that the review and evaluation of your work become a formative, i.e. educational experience, where assessment merges with teaching and learning. - Depending on the instructions you have received with regard to the work required for each module, the marks of the work-in-progress assessment during the stage may be diagnostic to enable you to gauge your performance and to improve your work as necessary, or may be binding to be computed in the overall summative mark at the end of the stage.
+• At the assessment at the end of each semester a "summative" approach is used, by which their work in a module in a semester is assessed as a whole.
+This process requires that students present their work in the form of portfolios of creative artwork and written texts to the assessors.
+The assessors ask questions and evaluate the work presented to reflect the level of achievement attained at that moment, i.e. at the end of the semester.

+- All modules incorporate tutorial opportunities for formative feedback During the semester student work-in-progress will be normally assessed at least three times in tutorials that adopt the "formative" approach, providing feedback and explanation, and engaging in dialogue so that the review and evaluation of their work become a formative, i.e. educational experience, where assessment merges with teaching and learning.
+A personal academic tutor (PAT) oversees the student's performance across the programme. - Depending on the instructions in each assignment brief work-in-progress there will be specific points of review and discussion of work submitted (so that students may gauge their performance and improve their work as necessary), and specific points of assessment with marks to be computed in the overall summative mark at the end of the stage.

 It is to be understood that the assessment process is not a mechanical checking of knowledge and skills acquired.
-Rather, it is a two-way exchange that strengthens your overall learning experience.
-This is especially the case with formative assessment which takes the form of a discussion of your work, a discussion that provides feedback to be reflected upon by you in order to gain a deeper understanding of your tasks and a greater awareness of your achievements and limitations.
-Thus, formative assessment cultivates self critical awareness on the part of the student with regard to their own work.
-This in turn will enable you to increasingly assume responsibility for and control of your own learning.
+Rather, it is a two-way exchange that strengthens the students' overall learning experience.
+This is especially the case with formative assessment which takes the form of a discussion of student work, a discussion that provides feedback to be reflected upon by the student in order to gain a deeper understanding of their tasks and a greater awareness of their achievements and limitations.
+Thus, formative assessment cultivates self-critical awareness on the part of the student with regard to their own work.
+This in turn will enable them to increasingly assume responsibility for and control of their own learning.

-You have to satisfy assessors in all modules and to meet all outcomes envisaged in each module in order to proceed to the next year of study or to be awarded your degree at the end of your course of study.
+Students have to satisfy assessors in all modules and to meet all outcomes envisaged in each module in order to proceed to the next year of study or to be awarded their degree at the end of their course of study.
 This reflects the College's commitment to provide a full education, thus assigning an equal value to all areas of study.

 Assessment is conducted in specific periods ("assessment weeks") mid-way and at the end of the academic year, as specified in the Assessment Schedule issued at the beginning of the academic year.
-You are required to support and justify your design proposals and to demonstrate evidence of research and preparation.
-Written work is submitted in essay form or seminar-paper presentations.
+Students are required to support and justify their design proposals and to demonstrate evidence of research and preparation.
+Written work is submitted in essay form or seminar-paper or multimedia presentations.